Meet this Indian Accountant who moved to Ireland on a study visa and how he later found a job in an MNC

 - For travelling as a student, you will have to get a Leap card (will get it from college) which offers a 30% discount on travelling in public transport.
 Also, there is a daily cap on the card on various transport medium like 5 euros a day on buses in Dublin.

-- The public transport is other counties other than Dublin is limited.
+- The public transport in other counties other than Dublin is limited.
 In Cork, the public transport system is okay.
-You don’t have so many intercity buses as Dublin but it covers almost whole of Cork.
+You don’t have so many intercity buses as Dublin but it covers almost the whole of Cork.

 "Visas in Ireland?"